You are here

-The Bachelor of Applied Science in Early Childhood Education (ECE ) is for students seeking to enrich the lives of children from birth through age eight.
+The Bachelor of Applied Science with an emphasis in Early Childhood Education (ECE ) is for students seeking to enrich the lives of children from birth through age eight.

 The ECE program is designed to be a continuation of the A.A. and A.A.S. in Early Childhood degrees (or equivalent) offered at accredited community colleges.
 Coursework is offered in a variety of formats, including traditional classroom settings, Interactive TV, hybrid, and online to allow maximum flexibility and accessibility that works for each student’s unique needs.

 This program is not intended for those looking for a teaching certification.
 If you wish to receive a teacher certification please explore the Elementary Education program.

 The Early Childhood Education program is designed for students transferring approximately 60 units from a regionally accredited institution.
 The program requires additional materials during the application process.
 The minimum entrance requirements include: